HOME

 Decorative borders can be considered, either for individual features, such as fireplaces, or for the entire floor.

 These are strongly recommended where an exterior door opens onto the new floor, and in domestic situations coir matting is usually installed in the well.
+They can be of any shape or size.

 Where the new floor meets other floorcoverings there are different methods of covering the junction, ranging through metal cover plates (in brass, chrome, stainless steel, etc) to cork strip or hardwood thresholds.